Resources for retailers

 The Green Chemistry and Commerce Council (GC3) is a business-to-business forum that advances the application of green chemistry and design for environment across supply chains.
 It provides an open forum for cross-sectoral collaboration to share information and experiences about the challenges to and opportunities for safer chemicals and products.
 GC3 maintains a Retailer Portal that provides additional tools to evaluate chemical ingredients in products at http://www.greenchemistryandcommerce.org/retailer-portal/retailer-portal-database/.

-Design for the Environment (DfE), a partnership program of the U.S. Environmental Protection Agency, helps consumers, businesses, and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.
-Look for products with the DfE label.
-For information, visit http://www.epa.gov/dfe/.
+Safer Choice, a partnership program of the U.S. Environmental Protection Agency, helps consumers, businesses, and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.
+Look for products with the Safer Choice label.
+For information, visit https://www.epa.gov/saferchoice.